nitigyajoshi/newsapp/README.md

-simple newsapp by use of API
+simple newsapp by use of API on  flutter